seanbuscay/owlwindowlogger/README.markdown

 * Installation is not hard, but it's not automatic yet.
 * For Python programmers it will be easy.
-* For programmers is should be pretty basic.
+* For programmers it should be pretty basic.
 You'll need to install some stuff.
 * For non-programmers or non-major techies: We'll have an installer soon.

 ### Windows